 Online video is so ubiquitous that it can hardly be called a trend.
 Even so, it’s helpful to understand usage behavior and volume across different platforms.
 Here we’ll list some statistics from reputable sources to help guide your video strategy In 2019.

 - Facebook Video viewing is on the rise.
 Half a billion people watch Facebook videos every single day.
-In fact, a recent study by video ad platform Promo found that more people watch videos on Facebook than YouTube.
+In fact, a recent study by video ad platform Promo found that more people watch videos on Facebook than on YouTube.
 This study also revealed that over 70% of consumers find Facebook video ads relevant or highly relevant.

 - Facebook and Instagram stories.
 “Stories” are video or photo updates that users can upload to their feed.
 Stories disappear after 24 hours.
 Users love them, with nearly 70% of respondents in the Promo survey indicating that they watch stories some or all of the time.
 Facebook reports that Stories have 150 million daily users and Instagram Stories have over 300 million daily users.
 Both platforms enable advertising within the story, making this a great way to reach customers.